-Frames with 4 wheels tend to offer more support than 3-wheeled ones because they are wider and are usually made of heavier materials.
+Four-wheeled walking frames tend to offer more support than three-wheeled ones because they are wider and are usually made of heavier materials.
 This makes them particularly good for taller or heavier people, and also people who tend to fall over more often or who experience involuntary movements (dyskinesia) or tremor.
 But heavier frames may be more difficult to use, and to lift in and out of cars.

 You may find it useful to have 2 or even 3 walking frames so that one can be kept on each level of your house, and possibly another stored in your car boot for use away from home.

-Some people with Parkinson’s do not want to use a wheelchair all the time, but keep one in their home for when they are having a bad day or in their car for when they go on longer outings.
+Some people with Parkinson’s don't want to use a wheelchair all the time, but have one at home for if they are having a bad day or in their car for when they go on longer outings.

-Some people also find wheelchairs a good way of exercising because they can push it, use it as a walking frame, and sit in it when they get tired.
+Some people also find wheelchairs a good way of exercising because they can push it and sit in it when they get tired.
 Manual wheelchairs may be moved by the person sitting in the chair (self-propelled) or pushed by someone else (attendant-propelled).
 In both cases, the person moving the wheelchair will need a fair level of strength and fitness.

-Collapsible wheelchairs – many wheelchairs are collapsible, with removable wheels.
-This can help you to store the wheelchair more easily at home and in your car.
-It is also possible to get a folding backrest with handles that fold down.
+Collapsible wheelchairs – often wheelchairs are collapsible, with removable wheels.
+This can help you store the wheelchair more easily at home and in your car.
+It's also possible to get a folding backrest with handles that fold down.

-Detachable chairs – some wheelchairs have seats that detach from their base so you can slide the seat onto a base in the car.
+Detachable chairs – these have seats that detach from their base so you can slide the seat onto a base in the car.
 This means that there is no need for the person sitting to transfer between seats.